-If you want your audience to be engaged, you should always write in the active voice.
+If you want your audience engaged, you should always write in an active voice.
 Why?
 Because sentences in the active voice are generally shorter and easier to read.
-They make your writing clearer, as opposed to passive voice, which generally produces longer sentences.
+They make your writing more straightforward, unlike passive voice, which typically produces longer sentences.
 Not to mention, passive voice can sound evasive.
-‘It was decided that prices are to be lowered’immediately begs the question ‘by whom?’.
-Whereas ‘We decided to lower our prices’ is a lot clearer and easier to understand.
+‘It was decided that prices will be lowered immediately begs the question ‘by whom?’.
+Whereas ‘We decided to lower our prices’ is much clearer and easier to understand.
 It also feels more personal.

 Practice makes perfect!

 It’s okay if you don’t get everything right the first time.
 Just keep practicing.
 And be mindful of your audience.
 After all, they’re the ones you want to reach.
-If you need more help, our Yoast SEO plugin has great tools to help you optimize your social media.
-For example, when you want to share a blog post, it shows a social media preview which you can edit the content and image of.
+If you need more help, our Yoast SEO plugin has excellent tools to help you optimize your social media.
+For example, when you want to share a blog post, it shows a social media preview where you can edit the content and image.
 It only takes a few minutes!

-Keeping all these tips in mind, you’ll be sure to write great social media copy in no time.
+Keeping all these tips in mind, you’ll be sure to write excellent social media copy in no time.
 Good luck!